serverpod/serverpod_docs/docs/05-concepts/05-database/06-relation-queries.md

 );
 ```

+The example above returns a company with all related employees included.
+Each employee will have the related tools list included.

 :::note
-Each call to includeList (nested or not) will generate one additional query to the database behind the scenes.
+For each call to includeList (nested or not) the Serverpod Framework will perform one additional query to the database.
 :::

 ### Filter and sort

-When working with large datasets, it's often necessary to [filter](/concepts/database/sort) and [sort](/concepts/database/filter) the records to retrieve the most relevant data.
+When working with large datasets, it's often necessary to [filter](filter) and [sort](sort) the records to retrieve the most relevant data.
 Serverpod offers methods to refine the included list of related objects:

+#### Filter
-Use the where clause to filter the results based on certain conditions.
-For instance, to retrieve only employees whose names start with the letter 'a':
+Use the `where` clause to filter the results based on certain conditions.

 ```dart
 var user = await Company.db.findById(